babashka/pods/README.md

 - the arguments to the var
 - an opts map containing `:on-success` and `:on-error` callbacks.

+The return value of `babashka.pods/invoke` is a map containing `:result`.
+When not using callbacks, this is the return value from the pod var invocation.
+When using callbacks, this value is undefined.

 The callback `:on-success` is called with a map containing:

 - `:value`: a return value from the pod var